calamares/calamares/src/modules/README.md

 All modules are installed in `$DESTDIR/lib/calamares/modules`.

 There are two **types** of Calamares module:
 * viewmodule, for user-visible modules.
-These may be in C++, or PythonQt.
+These use C++ and QWidgets or QML
 * jobmodule, for not-user-visible modules.
 These may be done in C++, Python, or as external processes.

 A viewmodule exposes a UI to the user.
-The PythonQt-based modules are considered experimental (and as of march 2019 may be on the way out again as never-used-much and PythonQt is not packaged on Debian anymore).

-There are three (four) **interfaces** for Calamares modules:
+There are three **interfaces** for Calamares modules:
 * qtplugin (viewmodules, jobmodules),
 * python (jobmodules only),
-* pythonqt (viewmodules, jobmodules, optional),
-* process (jobmodules only).
+* process (jobmodules only, not recommended).

 ## Module directory